aiven/devportal/docs/products/kafka/kafka-connect/howto/debezium-source-connector-pg.rst

 * ``name``: the connector name
 * ``PG_HOST``, ``PG_PORT``, ``PG_DATABASE_NAME``, ``SSL_MODE``, ``PG_USER``, ``PG_PASSWORD``, ``PG_TABLES``, ``PG_PUBLICATION_NAME`` and ``PG_SLOT_NAME``: source database parameters collected in the :ref:`prerequisite <connect_debezium_pg_source_prereq>` phase.
 * ``database.server.name``: the logical name of the database, dictates the prefix that will be used for Apache Kafka topic names.
 The resulting topic name will be the concatenation of the ``database.server.name`` and the table name.
 * ``tasks.max``: maximum number of tasks to execute in parallel.
-By default is 1, the connector can use at max 1 task for each source table defined.
+By default this is 1, the connector can use at most 1 task for each source table defined.
 * ``plugin.name``: defines the `PostgreSQL output plugin <https://debezium.io/documentation/reference/connectors/postgresql.html>`_ to convert changes in the database into events in Apache Kafka.
 * ``key.converter`` and ``value.converter``:  defines the messages data format in the Apache Kafka topic.
 The ``io.confluent.connect.avro.AvroConverter`` converter pushes messages in Avro format.
-To store the messages schema we use Aiven's `Karapace schema registry <https://github.com/aiven/karapace>`_ pointed by the ``schema.registry.url`` parameter and related credentials.
+To store the messages schema we use Aiven's `Karapace schema registry <https://github.com/aiven/karapace>`_ as specified by the ``schema.registry.url`` parameter and related credentials.

 ..
 Note::